Updated: Jan 22

 I have used this natural instinct against them for two decades to keep them from eating my fruit trees, berry bushes, and decorative landscaping by simply being offensive.
 Deer won't eat around anything that triggers brain sensitivity.
 Humans and deer both have nuclei in the brain called the amygdala.
 This area controls emotion, learning, memory, and food intake.
 There are a few scents that activate a deer's amygdala in the brain, telling the deer that the area isn't safe for consuming food.

 Scents that deer find neurologically offensive are manure, offal (not blood), and fish oil.
 In nature, all of these scents have been around deer since the dawn of time.
-Instinctively deer will not eat food around manure, dead animals, or drink stagnant water.
-A human can smell, manure, dead animals, and the fishy odor in stagnant water with only 400 olfactory receptors.
+Instinctively deer will not eat food around manure or dead animals or drink stagnant water.
+A human can smell manure, dead animals, and the fishy odor in stagnant water with only 400 olfactory receptors.
 Imagine how offensive these odors are to deer that are multiplied 742,500 times compared to our own olfactory senses!
-If you think manure stinks it stinks to high heaven to them!
-This is also why deer don't graze in the same pastures as cows unless they are starving and are extremely overpopulated.
+If you think manure stinks, it stinks to high heaven to them!
+This is also why deer don't graze in the same pastures as cows unless they are starving and are highly overpopulated.

 Cut old fabric into strips about two inches wide and two feet long.
 Cotton fabric works best as nylon, polyester, and spandex are plastics that don't tend to hold scent as well but they will do if that is all you have.

-Make sure there is no rain in the forecast for 24-hours.
-In a large bucket collect uncomposted mostly fresh manure.
-Store-bought bag manure will not work as it is composted and often heated to remove potential pathogens which changes the scent to be dissipated and earthy completely reducing its effectiveness as a repellant.
-Add enough water to the fresh manure make a thick manure tea and stir with a good ol' stick until most of the manure clumps break up.
+Make sure there is no rain in the forecast for 24 hours.
+In a large bucket, collect uncomposted, mostly fresh manure.
+Store-bought bag manure will not work as it is composted and often heated to remove potential pathogens, which changes the scent to be dissipated and earthy, ultimately reducing its effectiveness as a repellant.
+Add enough water to the fresh manure, make a thick manure tea and stir with a good ol' stick until most of the manure clumps break up.

 For shrubbery, flowers, or flower beds, I dress the mulched area with hot uncomposted manure in a circle around the base of each plant about a half-inch thick and at least four inches wide, careful not to touch the stems.
 Hot manure will burn the stem of the plant it touches.
 My livestock manure often contains hay, grass, or oat middlings so I mulch up to two inches thick and it remains fairly invisible to the eye on woodchip bedding.
 Rabbit manure will not harm a plant if it touches the stem as it is not considered hot.
 The benefit here is that the manure also fertilizes the plant so it grows quickly and is healthy which also repels bugs.